 The Antipodes DS as an endpoint fed from the same source and using USB does not quite image as widely and does not have the Bricasti’s solid bass or organic midrange.
 The DS does sound more spritely and forward but is a little bit uneven at it and not quite as subtly refined.

 The M5 positively shines using USB.
-In a way it has picked up some of the enthusiasm and liveliness of the Antipodes DS while retaining all of its smooth, organic and relaxed character and for this reason I feel that it provides an overall more high end rendition.
-Naturally this is also a matter of taste and system matching, but when taking the Aurender as a reference, the M5 has a different character but sounds closer to it in terms of overall refinement than does the DS.
+In a way, it has picked up some of the enthusiasm and liveliness of the Antipodes DS while retaining all of its smooth, organic and relaxed character and for this reason, I feel that it provides an overall more high-end rendition.
+Naturally, this is also a matter of taste and system matching, but when taking the Aurender as a reference, the M5 has a different character but sounds closer to it in terms of overall refinement than does the DS.
 Taste matters aside (although I can’t stop talking about its superb bass and gloriously lush midrange), this gives the M5 the edge.

 This is only fair of course, as the two components are in the same price range but the Antipodes functions as a fully-fledged SSD/HDD Music Server while the Bricasti M5 focuses solely on being an endpoint.
 At the same cost, it should also be better.
 What’s more, even when used with a standard computer running Roon server and RAAT protocol it sounds so very good that one can question the necessity of having a dedicated music server such as the Aurender.

 Above and below: the M5 was also used in the newly created second system, where it also performed exceedingly well with the Exogal Comet DAC.
-Both speakers were tried and in particular the smaller Apogee Centaur hybrid ribbon speakers were telling, as their tweeter ribbons are especially unforgiving if anything is wrong downstream.
+Both speakers were tried and in particular, the smaller Apogee Centaur hybrid ribbon speakers were telling, as their tweeter ribbons are especially unforgiving if anything is wrong downstream.
 With the M5 the Centaurs sounding as airy and refined as they can be.

 Summing it up

 If it wasn’t for the Antipodes DX, then the M5 would be the absolute best RAAT endpoint I have heard so far across the board, cost being no object.
 The Meridian 818v3 was also incredibly good, but was judged using its built-in DAC, so it cannot really be compared.
-Anyway these alternatives cost several times the M5’s very reasonable asking price.
+Anyway, these alternatives cost several times the M5’s very reasonable asking price.

 While I obtained the best sound for my taste and setup using USB, I would encourage to experiment with different cables and cable types, and try each of the M5’s outputs.
 You’ll find that they all sound slightly different, and this way the sound can be tweaked precisely as needed.

 Only a minor one: The power indicator led flashes at when the unit is in standby, and I find this a little distracting.
 The reason for this is the support for the trigger-in function as part of system building.
-When connected with a Bricasti M12 or M1 (or other preamp with a trigger out ) and other Bricasti products such as for example a power amp then they could all be triggered on from the M12 or the M1.
+When connected with a Bricasti M12 or M1 (or another preamp with a trigger out ) and other Bricasti products such as for example a power amp then they could all be triggered on from the M12 or the M1.
 To make this possible there needs to be a standby stage.
 The only way to indicate 3 states with one LED is to use blinking.
 The LED blinks slowly when in full standby, then when the trigger voltage comes from the preamp it blinks faster and becomes solid once the network is found.
-Bricasti found that using multiple, or differently coloured LEDs would detract from the otherwise very similar appearance of all Bricasti products.
+Bricasti found that using multiple, or differently colored LEDs would detract from the otherwise very similar appearance of all Bricasti products.
 Either way, there is no harm in always leaving the unit switched on, which is what I do.

-The M5 is built extremely well and absolutely has the looks to fit a true high end audio device, but it also has sound to match its looks.
+The M5 is built extremely well and absolutely has the looks to fit a true high-end audio device, but it also has sound to match its looks.
 It has superbly deep, powerful and tuneful bass, rich and smooth mids and fluid, airy treble and overall it is easily the most organic sounding Roon endpoint that I have heard.
 If there is one thing that the M5 does not do, it is sounding digital!

-Using RAAT and any server running Roon Server, M5 not only offers more sonorous bass and a more luscious midrange, its overall sound quality is all the way at the level of the four times as expensive Aurender N10 music server, and that makes it almost a bargain!
+Using RAAT and any server running Roon Server, M5 not only offers more sonorous bass and a more luscious midrange, but its overall sound quality is also all the way at the level of the four times as expensive Aurender N10 music server, and that makes it almost a bargain!